emisaycheese/IEEE-CIS-Fraud-Detection/README.md

 **Techonology** & **Experiences**

 * We utilize the cutting-edge machine learning modeling framework and tracking system to greatly increase our collaborating efficiency.
-Featuretools and H2O that let us to focus on the most important features.
+Featuretools that let us to focus on the most important features.
 In addition, we also used `mlflow` to track our ML experiments scientifically and **control** the submissions so that we do not repeat the experiments and avoid overfiting.
 * We are a diversified team of data scientist veterans from consulting, banking and hedgefund industry.